SecurityAttributes/SecurityPosture/By_Example/Scenario_09.md

 ## Scenario 9 - Software Development - reduce unplanned work

-One of the corporate subsidiaries of Amalgamated Example Company is a manufacturer of control systems for electric utilities.
+One of the corporate subsidiaries of Amalgamated Example Company is a manufacturer of control systems for electric utilities NoShock.Amalgamated.Example.com.
 A major marketing advantage for this unit comes from it's proprietary optimization software present in the product.